Frequently Asked Questions

 Recipients have included the well-known philanthropist E. O. Robinson, Courier-Journal publisher and philanthropist Barry Bingham, Nobel laureate William Lipscomb, Jr., and Vice President of the United States Alben Barkley, as well as those whose service was almost anonymous.
 Among the latter are Patrick Smith, who built homes for the poor on three continents; Earl Ogata, who devoted years to serving Lexington’s poor and homeless, led Spanish and Japanese churches, and provided a home to international students through the International Fellowship Program; Elizabeth Rebmann, who worked tirelessly in Iraq and Afghanistan to improve the lives of people there; and Josh Nadzam, who volunteered extensively with the Catholic Action Center, Kentucky Refugee Ministries, Ronald McDonald House, God’s Pantry, the Hope Center, and headed the campus “Soles for Soles” shoe drive.
 These individuals gave their time and energy to improve the lives of others.

 Recipients are recognized and given a Sullivan Medallion trophy.
 A narrative about each recipient’s accomplishments is read at the ceremony.

 This award is considered to be one of the University’s most prestigious.

 HOW DO I NOMINATE SOMEONE?

-Begin the nomination process by sending a letter of nomination to Dr. Gail Hoyt, chair of the Sullivan Committee, at firstname.lastname@example.org.
+Begin the nomination process by sending a letter of nomination to Dr. Ford Stanley, chair of the Sullivan Committee, at firstname.lastname@example.org.
 Letters should be 1 to 2 pages in length, and should describe how the nominee meets the criteria set forth for the Award.
 (One letter only please, although it can be signed by more than one nominator).